hQamonky/YtMusicDownloader/README.md

 ### Download the installation script
 Open on the following link: https://raw.githubusercontent.com/hQamonky/YtMusicDownloader/master/installers/windows_installer.bat
 Then, right click anywhere on the page and click "Save as...".
+Save the file but without the ".txt" extension!
+Keep the ".bat" extension.
 ### Run the script as administrator
-Right click on "Start" (windows button on the bottom left corner) and select "Command Prompt (Admin)".
-Navigate to the folder where you downloaded the script: `cd %USERPROFILE%\Downloads`.
+Navigate to where you've downloaded the script and do Right Click -> Run as administrator.
-Run the script: `windows_installer.bat`
 # Manual Installation
 ## 1. Install Docker
 ### Linux (debian based)